-- running sessions for parents; - include awareness around grooming as part of their curriculum; - identifying with parents and children how they can be safeguarded against grooming.
+- include awareness around grooming as part of their curriculum; - identifying with parents and children how they can be safeguarded against grooming.

 Part 2 - Safeguarding Issues Relating to Individual Pupil Needs

 Homelessness

 As a school we recognise that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
 The impact of losing a place of safety and security can affect a child's behaviour and attachments.